-Protecting data in Snowflake is easy with Nightfall’s API platform
+Protecting data in Snowflake is easy with Nightfall’s developer platform

 Ever since Snowflake burst onto the scene in 2014, the company and the software has been massively influential in how we all think of storing and accessing data.
 Snowflake reached new heights in September when they launched their IPO — at 28 million shares and $3.4 billion raised, it’s the largest software IPO in history.

 The higher financial profile and cash influx means Snowflake can expand its reach even further.
 Many infosec leaders will likely be thinking about adding Snowflake to their organization’s tech stacks.
 The power of SaaS data warehousing and expertise in cloud storage is an easy sell.
 But there’s one thing missing: how will companies secure their data in Snowflake?

 It’s a common story for infosec leaders: finding the balance between implementing the next big thing to make the company run smoother and faster and securing business-critical data as the tech stack grows.
 Snowflake lacks data loss prevention (DLP) in their app, meaning that data could slip through the cracks when working in the platform.
 Companies will be eager to plug in all their data into Snowflake, perhaps without considering the risks of who it could be shared with.
 Every piece of data in the cloud is at risk without DLP to protect it.
 Functionality and security should always be top concerns when implementing a platform like Snowflake.

 If you’re looking to add Snowflake to your organization, think of these five ways DLP will secure the data you need to protect most — and see how easy it is to implement a higher level of security with Nightfall.

 Take the guesswork out of security with DLP